Art born out of a 999 day meditation

 This is the state I was in when I returned home.
 I felt inspired and had a strong desire to create something.
 I could not conceive of what anyone else might want so I made something just for me.
 Like when I started bicycling, I had no idea how far I would go.

 My attention settled on my ant farm, one of the few things I saved from before my journey.
 I built it using scrap sheets of plastic for the habitat and a dim light set behind to shine through the tunnels.
 While I traveled it was the only thing I missed from the life I had left behind.
 Late one night I was watching my ants tunnel when I made a decision; I had left on my journey to find my limit, I was going to do it again with an ant farm.

 After the first Ant Space I had a vision for more.
 One Ant Space became two then a third was added.
 My vision grew and culminated in an eight piece installation of illuminated, ever-changing art.
-The largest Ant Space was 48" tall and 96" wide.
-On my bicycle tour I went further than necessary by any measure but my own.
-I stood before my masterpiece and knew that I had done it again.
+The largest Ant Space was 4 feet tall and 8 feet wide.
+On my bicycle journey, I went further than necessary by any measure but my own.
+Standing before my masterpiece, I knew I had done it again.

-Truly the Ant Space is how I integrated my bicycle journey.
-It is the physical manifestation of a thousand day meditation.
+Creating the Ant Space is how I integrated the experience of pedaling around the world.
+It is the elixir I returned home with, the physical manifestation of a thousand day journey.